netsiphd/netrd/doc/source/reconstruction.rst

 Reconstruction
 ==============

-Algorithms to recosntruct a graph from time series data.
+Algorithms to reconstruct a graph from time series data.

 Base class